CReynoldson/whats-the-weather/README.md

 # Welcome To What's The Weather - Your Friendly Neighbourhood Weather Buddy

 ## Notes
 What's The Weather is built on Flask, a lightweight Python microframework.
 I chose Flask because it is quick to get up and running while providing multiple customization options.
+It also allowed me to block any HTTP methods other than GET requests on the weather route as a default, which saved development time.
 Since this is a small API proxy app I didn't feel the need to use a larger framework like Django.
 On the downside, Flask does not provide an out-of-the-box solution to production deployment, which I believe larger frameworks have.

 Had I implemented a UI I would have used React to more easily handle front end data and user interactions than if I were using a static templating library like Jinja2.